-The assessment for The Birmingham Project is made up of the following:
+The assessment for The Birmingham Project is made up of the following elements.

 Peer evaluation (50%)

-The peer evaluation will involve grading your peer's performance against a number of criteria.
-The criteria will include qualities demonstrated during the project fortnight, such as; creativity, work ethic, innovation, communication, team work, punctuality, organisation and efficiency.
-You will also be asked to complete a self-evaluation as part of this assessment, which will involve grading your own performance against the same criteria (the grades you give yourself do not contribute towards the overall mark).
+All participants will grade their peer's performance against a number of qualities demonstrated during the project fortnight, such as; creativity, work ethic, innovation, communication, team work, punctuality, organisation and efficiency.
+Participants will also complete a self-evaluation as part of this assessment which will involve grading their own performance against the same criteria (the grades participants give themselves will not contribute towards the overall mark).

 Group presentation (50%)

-The group presentation will be a key event during the two weeks.
-All students will present their project to their peers as well as a panel of judges made up of project Theme Leads, Challenge Leads and external partner representatives.
+The group presentation will be a key event at the end of the two weeks.
+All groups will present their project to their peers and a panel of judges made up of project Theme Leads, Challenge Leads and Employer Partner representatives.